mrittmanic/pHandDying/README.md

 You can always the current state of my notebook (my repo) by going to https://github.com/Inkering/pHandDying .
 Your fork can be found at https://github.com/{yourusername}/pHandDying

+#### deleting a fork
+If for some reason you feel the need to delete your repo (you probaby won't need to), you can do so by:
+* go to the repo on github (your fork)
+* click on "settings" in the navigation bar, it will be next to "insights"
+* scroll down, and click on "delete this repository".
+It will make you type the name of the repo as confirmation that really want to delete it.

 Eventually, we'll merge changes between the two "repos" so that we are all updated.